-Annual Drinking Water Quality Report for 2018 Village of Port Dickinson Port Dickinson, New York Public Water Supply ID# NY0301672
+Annual Drinking Water Quality Report for 2019 Village of Port Dickinson Port Dickinson, New York Public Water Supply ID# NY0301672

 INTRODUCTION: To comply with State and Federal regulations, this annual report is issued by Port Dickinson Water department describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water.
 The Village of Port Dickinson does not produce our own water.
 Presently we purchase about 98% of our water from Hillcrest and the other 2% from the City of Binghamton.
-This means that if you live between Old State Road and Binghamton, you probably get most of your water from Hillcrest.
+This means that if you live between Old State Road and Binghamton, you probably get most of your water from Binghamton.
+If you live between Wayne Ave. and Hillcrest, you probably get most of your water from Hillcrest.
 Those between Old State Road and Wayne Ave. are getting a mix of both water systems.
 Last year, both systems met all State Drinking Water Health Standards.
 This report provides an overview of both water systems.